Belmont Farm Nursery School Limited

 Your Child’s Health and Care Requirements

-You confirm that in the Registration Form you have provided the School in writing with all your child’s relevant health and care requirements, including details of any allergies/intolerances and medical conditions.
+You confirm that in the Interest Form you have provided the School in writing with all your child’s relevant health and care requirements, including details of any allergies/intolerances and medical conditions.
 During your child’s first ‘settling in’ session you will be required to provide further information about these, and all information must be confirmed in writing by your GP.
 You must, and it is your responsibility to, promptly notify the School of any change in or addition to this information.
 During your first ‘settling in’ session at the school you will also be required to produce your child’s immunization records to prove that your child is fully up to date with all immunizations.

 You must also provide the School with up-to-date contact details for yourself and for any person authorised by you to make contact with the School concerning your Child or to pick up your child from School.
 If there is any Court Order or signed custodial agreement relating to any care arrangements for your child you must provide a copy to the School.

 No child may attend School if they are suffering from sickness, diarrhoea, an infectious illness or have any non-specific rashes until they are symptom free.
 Your child must remain away from the School for 48 hours from their last bowel/ sickness episode or cleared to return to School by a doctor to ensure that they are no longer contagious and are back to full health.
+If a child has been given Calpol they are not to attend the setting without approval of the Principal.
+A child must be without Calpol for 24 hours before attending.

 Notification of Absence

-If your child should be injured or become ill while at School, we may administerfirst aid, arrange for your child to obtain medical assistance or require you to collect the child before the end of the Session.
+If your child should be injured or become ill while at School, we may administer first aid, arrange for your child to obtain medical assistance or require you to collect the child before the end of the Session.
 If we are unable to contact you or your authorised contact we may give to your child certain types of non-medically prescribed medication to reduce your child’s temperature, for example, or to respond to an allergic reaction as the School deems appropriate.
 Therefore, we cannot stress enough the importance that you notify the school when you have given either non-prescribed medication or prescribed medication to your child before bringing them into School.
 Failure to notify the school may result in your child’s place at the nursery being terminated.

 We may apply sunscreen to your child before they go outside.
 If you wish you may supply your own sunscreen so long as it does not contain any allergens which may cause risk to other children.